adhan-razzaque/modest-movie-metadata/README.md

 produce a macOS installer, I would be delighted (I don’t own a Mac myself).
 If there is demand, I can create a Linux installer.

+For developers, you can install using uv.
+If you don't already have uv installed, use [astral's uv installation guide](https://docs.astral.sh/uv/getting-started/installation/).
+Once uv is installed, simply run `ModestMovieMetadata.ps1` or run `uv sync` to set up the project.

 ## Licence
 GPL 3.0 or later.